-The Knowledge Commons is a special working area situated in the Chancellor Oppenheimer Library, which is aimed at providing undergraduates access to resources as well as assisting them with their work.
-Three UCT Libraries staff members and 22 Student Navigators offer a service that is available 74 hours per week, and is accessed by over 8000 students weekly.
+The Knowledge Commons is a special working area situated in the Chancellor Oppenheimer Library aimed at providing undergraduates with access to the many resources and assisting them with their work.
+Three UCT Libraries' staff and 22 Student Navigators offer a service that is available 74 hours per week, and is accessed by over 8000 students per week.

-There are several study rooms equipped with whiteboards and computers for use by groups of students working together on projects.
+There are a number of group study rooms here, equipped with whiteboards and computers for use by groups of students working together on projects.
 You can book these at the Knowledge Commons information desk.